donnigundala/dg-cache/README.md

 Extends the Store interface with driver-specific functionality like `Name()` for identification and `Close()` for resource cleanup.

 ### TaggedStore
 Optional interface for drivers that support cache tagging to group related cache items and flush them together.
-Currently supported by Redis driver only.
+Supported by both Redis and Memory drivers.

 ## Included Drivers

 ### Memory Driver (`drivers/memory`)
 - In-memory caching for development/testing
 - LRU eviction with configurable size limits
+- Tagged cache support (v1.6.1)
 - Metrics tracking (hits, misses, evictions)
 - Thread-safe operations